-According to a recent study by the Alzheimer’s Association, over 15 million Americans devote their energy and time to caring for a loved one with memory problems such as dementia or Alzheimer’s disease – but sometimes this care comes at much too high a cost, so there might be the case to consider a memory care facility.
+According to a recent study by the Alzheimer’s Association, over 15 million Americans devote their energy and time to caring for a loved one with memory problems such as dementia or Alzheimer’s disease – but sometimes this care comes at a high cost, so there might cause to consider a memory care facility.

 Caregivers often find themselves unable to bear the emotional, physical, and monetary burdens of providing home health care to someone with memory issues.
 At that point, it is the best choice to place a loved one in a memory care assisted living facility.